Health Benefits Of Carshare | How Carshare Makes You Healthier

-Here’s a rundown of the many healthy benefits of car share for both you and the community.
+Here’s a rundown of the many health benefits of carshare for both you and the community.

 When you switch to a car-free life, you’ll probably drive less.
-GoGet members tend to drive half as much as car owners, on average.
+On average, GoGet members tend to drive half as much as car owners.
 This can make you healthier right away – an Australian study found people driving an hour or more each day were an average of 2.3kg heavier and 1.5cm larger at the waist than those who drove 15 minutes a day.

 - 52% less likely to die from heart disease,